d-koppenhagen/ngx-lipsum/README.md

 # ngx-lipsum

+Easily use lorem-ipsum dummy texts in your angular app as directive, component or by using a service.

 ## Usage & Defaults

 All generated texts are based on the [`lorem-ipsum` NPM package](https://www.npmjs.com/package/lorem-ipsum#using-the-function) and it's configuration defined by the `ILoremIpsumParams` interface.